jbenner-radham/vending-machine-kata-php/README.md

 When the machine is not able to make change with the money in the machine for any of the items that it sells, it will display "EXACT CHANGE ONLY" instead of "INSERT COIN".

+- [x] When unable to make change for any of the items it sells the display should read "EXACT CHANGE ONLY".